MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/run-windows-in-mac-vm.md

 ![Configure Visual Studio](media/build-ios-parallels/configure-vs.png)

+> [!NOTE]
-> **Note:** If you don’t see Tools for Apache Cordova in the Options dialog box, then you may need to install the tools.
+> If you don’t see Tools for Apache Cordova in the Options dialog box, then you may need to install the tools.
 In Programs and Features, find Visual Studio 2015 and select **Change**, then **Modify**, then make sure that cross-platform tools for HTML/JavaScript (Apache Cordova) is selected.
 (If the tools are already installed, try selecting **Show all settings** if it is present at the bottom of the Options dialog box.)

 If time expires on your security PIN (10 minutes by default), you may need to regenerate your certificates again.